Menu

 National Records

 Two AIDA judges must be present and judge any national record attempts that occur outside of AIDA Ranking List Competitions.
 These judges must be AIDA Level E or above.
-The attempt must follow all AIDA Regulations with the following exceptions.
+To be a recognized record, the performance and judging protocols must adhere to the rules established by AIDA International.
+The following exceptions may be allowed.

 No announcement is required prior to the record attempt.